-^{} Successful completion of this course requires a grade of "C" or better.
+\ Successful completion of this course requires a grade of "C" or better.

-^{} Students who complete the program in the evening will be scheduled for GSD011 Steps to Career Success Online and all General Education courses are offered online.
+\\ Students who complete the program in the evening will be scheduled for GSD011 Steps to Career Success Online and all General Education courses are offered online.

-Information Technology - Concentration in Network Security & Computer Forensics
+Information Technology - Concentration in Information Security & Computer Forensics

 This program is 21 months in length and consists of seven quarters.
 After completing five quarters of study, students will have the opportunity to choose a program concentration.
 Students may elect to concentrate in Network Administration as described on the previous page.
-Qualified students who elect to concentrate in Network Security and Computer Forensics receive thorough training in information systems security, firewalls, cryptology, computer viruses, hacker protection, data recoverv techniques, and computer investigation techniques.
-Acceptance into this concentration requires a GPA of 2.75 or above, attendance of 90% or above, a criminal background clearance, and Academic Chair approval.
-Students who are accepted into this program must maintain an overall GPA of 2.75 and 90% overall attendance to remain in the program.
-The total credits represented in the Information Technology-Network Security and Computer Forensics Degree are 116.
+Qualified students who elect to concentrate in Information Security and Computer Forensics receive thorough training in information systems security, firewalls, cryptology, computer viruses, hacker protection, data recovery techniques, and computer investigation techniques.
+Acceptance into this concentration requires a GPA of 2.75 or above, a criminal background clearance, and Academic Chair approval.
+Students who are accepted into this program must maintain an overall GPA of 2.75 to remain in the program.
+The total credits represented in the Information Technology-Information Security and Computer Forensics Degree are 116.

-Graduates with the Network Security & Computer Forensic concentration are prepared for entry-level positions in a variety of business, governmental, and law enforcement agencies working as computer security specialists, network operators/administrators, and computer forensic technicians.
+Graduates with the Information Security & Computer Forensic concentration are prepared for entry-level positions in a variety of business, governmental, and law enforcement agencies working as computer security specialists, network operators/ administrators, and computer forensic technicians.